Stacking Up Positive Results for Beverage Distribution

 Carton flow is a perfect dynamic solution for full or split case picking of slower movers (vs case pick from pallet for fast movers).
 Store ready-reserve inventory in designated SKU lanes for faster, more accurate load and pick.
 With separate load and pick aisles, carton flow supports FIFO inventory rotation.
 The downward slope of the carton flow design ensures the pick face is automatically replenished with reserve stock as soon as the front item is picked.
 The systems can be equipped with tilt trays to improve the ergonomic positioning of the product to benefit your pickers and improve speed and accuracy.

-Keg flow rack is ideally suited for keg rooms.
+Kegs can be stored on standard selective rack or within a gravity flow system.
+Flow rack is ideally suited for refrigerated keg rooms.
 It’s constructed with durable rollers that gently move the kegs toward the pick aisle while keeping them upright and orderly in designated SKU lanes.
-Keg flow accommodates all sizes and shapes (full and partial kegs — 1/2, 1/4, and 1/6), and speeds accurate picking & loading to reduce the number of workers needed and the length of time they spend in the cooler.
+Keg flow accommodates all sizes and shapes (full and partial kegs — 1/2, 1/4, and 1/6) and speeds accurate picking & loading to reduce the number of workers needed and the length of time they spend in the cooler.
 Dynamic design can be set up for LIFO (push-back) or FIFO (separate load and pick aisles) inventory rotation.

 Bottle Flow Rack